 The arrangements are by Nelson Riddle and Billy May.

-Here are what many fans think are
+Here are what many Sinatra fans think are

-two of the greatest Sinatra Capitol albums:
+the two greatest Sinatra albums for Capitol Records:

 In The Wee Small Hours